 A couple key ratings for Insigniam: 91% Approval of CEO, 90% Positive Business Outlook.
 Benefits include dental and medical insurance, 401(k), and a formal WFH policy.

-As a testament to the firm’s culture, the firm is Great Place to Work Certified (every year from 2017 to 2021).
+As a testament to the firm’s culture, the firm is Great Place to Work Certified (every year from 2017 to 2023).
 And, while not quite up there with the consulting superpowers like BCG and McKinsey, Insigniam was ranked #36 in Vault’s “Consulting Top 50.”
 It also places highly in other Vault rankings: #7 in 2021 “Best Consulting Firms for Level of Challenge” and #6 for “Best Consulting Firms for Firm Culture” in 2020.
+In addition, Insigniam was named a top 5 consulting firm in 2022 by The Consulting Report.

 One more noteworthy mention: Insigniam was one of three recipients of the Healthcare Business Women’s Association’s (HBA) ACE Award in 2018.
 The HBA noted that “based on a culture of meritocracy, Insigniam has achieved gender parity in leadership.”